Unless you’re new here, you’ve probably seen me mention The Jump Manual a number of times.

-Plyometrics are the foundation of any good jump program, and you’ll find plenty here.
+Plyometrics are the foundation of any good jump program, and you’ll find plenty in The Jump Manual.

-These are simply exercises which you perform at high intensity with the purpose of increasing your body’s speed – The amount of force you generate in a small amount of time (i.e. power).
+These are simply exercises which you perform at high intensity with the purpose of increasing your body’s speed – The amount of force you can generate in a small timeframe (i.e. power).

-It’s important to differentiate between power and strength, as your body only has ~0.3 seconds to push off the ground before lifting off, so all the strength in the world won’t help your jump unless your muscle fibers are firing quickly.
+It’s important to differentiate power from pure strength.
+Your body only has ~0.3 seconds to push off the ground before lifting off, so all the strength in the world won’t help your jump unless your muscle fibers are firing quickly.

-Due to the intensive nature of training for explosiveness, the program is only suggested for those who are in a physically stable condition, without any pre-existing joint issues which could be aggravated by the intense nature of the workouts.
+Due to the intensive nature of training for explosiveness, the program is only suggested for those who are in a physically stable condition, without any pre-existing joint issues which could be aggravated by the workouts.

 If anything, it’s the NFL and NBA players who would benefit least from the program since they are so close or practically at their maximum potential.

 In terms of equipment, access to a Gym or having home equipment (weights including a barbell) is helpful.